distanceCat/theCat/README.md

 # theCat
-First steps on four paws (in oython)
+First steps on four paws (in python)